Home Care FAQs

 What is Private Duty In-Home Care?

-- Yes.
-Each of our caregivers is an employee of Assistance Home Care.
-We perform a Federal, State and County criminal history background check and Drug Screening on each caregiver as well as cover each of them with professional liability, worker’s compensation, and bond insurance.
+Yes.
+Each of our caregivers is an employee of Assistance Home Care and are not independent contractors.
+We perform a Federal, State and County criminal history background check and Drug Screening on each caregiver as well as insure each of them with professional liability, worker’s compensation, and bond insurance.

 Will I have a choice of who comes to my home?

-- Yes.
-We take the guesswork out of the process and handle all the legwork of matching the right caregiver(s) with each client.
-Our commitment is to introduce every new caregiver that comes to your home.
-Additionally, our local Care Management Team will make best efforts to accommodate any request for a change that you may have.
+Yes.
+While the agency takes lead on matching the right caregiver(s) with each client, there are many opportunities to gather feedback on our performance along the way.
+Our commitment is to personally introduce caregivers that come into to your home.
+Additionally, our local Care Management Team will make best efforts to accommodate any requests that you may have.
 Furthermore, we encourage every client and authorized representative of the client to be as involved as possible in this decision-making process.
-If a change needs to be made, we will handle the coordination and make any necessary phone calls.

 If I change my mind, do I have to keep the service?

-- No. You will never be locked into a long-term contract, and we will never require you to continue with services if you choose not to continue.
-Assistance Home Care feels strongly that choosing in-home care for your loved one should never entail contracts.
+No. You will not be locked into a long-term service length commitment and we will never require you to continue with services if you choose not to continue.
+Assistance Home Care feels strongly that choosing in-home care for your loved one is a major decision and each family should feel confident with their choice of provider.
 All client onboarding forms including our Service Agreement are reviewed with you prior to starting in-home care services.

 Why should I choose home care over a nursing home?